bretrzaun/DeploymentCommand/README.md

 For each environment create configuration file named like the environment.

-**NOTE:** The nodes must be accessible via SSH-based authenication.
+**NOTE:** The nodes must be accessible via SSH-based authentication.

 ### Example